 In the second part of the book Jarnow devotes a reasonable part to the 1990s, a time when there was the second massive wave of acid related arts and prominent trippers.

-And he comments on the LSD revival of only a few years ago, while the drug (and very similar substances as magic mushrooms and entirely synthetic products) was very easily available online.
+And he comments on the LSD revival of only a few years ago, during which the drug (and very similar substances as magic mushrooms and entirely synthetic products) was very easily available online.
 The book is also loaded with extremely detailed accounts of all economic aspects of the American counterculture, such as the invention of a (national) drug industry and market, distribution chains, military uses and the special interest of the intelligence services in the product.
 Research on these procedures alone must have taken years.

 Far from being simply a Grateful Dead chronology or a Deadhead almanac, Heads is the fascinating story of the American drug counterculture and their many artistic explorations.
 Jesse Jarnow is a popular author from Brooklyn, who contributes to Rolling Stone, Wired, Relix and The Village Voice on culture, music and technology.